vipertooth/Notes/Lab1/Readme.md

 # Guide

-This is a guide to setting up a reverse shell and Gaining Persistance in the environment.
+This is a guide to setting up a reverse shell and gaining persistance in the environment.

 ## Senario